The Role of a Client-Side Project Manager & Why ERP Projects Need One

 Realistic & punctual timeline: ERP project delays can be costly for organizations.
 And often, they’re completely avoidable.
 And the best way to minimize project delays is to plan ahead and proactively identify areas that may impede project progress.

-Common issues that could slow down your ERP implementation include missing information, such as when the software vendor needs an answer from the organization.
 There may also be data cleanup or migration problems that need to be solved.
 A client-side PM can answer questions, resolve issues, and make sure everyone on the team has what they need to keep the project moving.

 ERP change management: Implementing an ERP system requires flexibility from your company’s employees, (not to mention your vendors and customers), so it’s important for them to know what’s happening and when.